 Greenshaw’s annual evaluation concluded the SoQM was effective but the FRC found the evidencing insufficient.
 Root cause analysis results from the firm’s internal cold file reviews were referenced but not analysed in the evaluation document.
 Under ISQM (UK) 1.54, the firm must evaluate the SoQM based on the severity and pervasiveness of deficiencies, including those identified through monitoring.

-Documentation note: In the annual evaluation document, include a table listing each RCA finding, the severity rating assigned, the remedial action taken, and the assessed effectiveness of that action.
+Documentation note: In the annual evaluation document, include a table listing each RCA finding, the severity rating assigned, the remedial action taken, who owns follow-up, plus the assessed effectiveness of that action.
 Cross-reference to the monitoring file.

 A reviewer would see that Greenshaw has a documented evaluation with traceable evidence linking monitoring to outcomes.
 That’s what distinguishes a proportionate SoQM from an incomplete one.